liferay/liferay-frontend-projects/dxp/bundler_imports.md

-# Bundler Imports
+# Bundler v2 Imports

 This document is aimed at explaining how npm bundler imports work.

-## Why do we need npm bundler imports
+## Why we need npm bundler imports

 As all of you probably know, usually JavaScript web applications need a bundling phase to convert npm modules into a single `.js` file that can be loaded and executed by browsers.
-The reference tool for this task is [webpack](https://webpack.js.org/).
+The most popular tool (and the one that developers usually target) for this task is [webpack](https://webpack.js.org/).

 Sadly, in our DXP platform, we cannot simply create bundles for every portlet and deploy them (or to be more specific: we could, but it would be far from optimal).
-The main reason being that because our HTML pages are assembled dinamically during runtime (due to portlet layouts being totally configurable), different portlets may need to share the same JavaScript modules.
+The main reason being that because our HTML pages are assembled dynamically during runtime (due to portlet layouts being totally configurable), different portlets may need to share the same JavaScript modules.

 So, imagine you deploy two portlets (`A` and `B`) and both use `react`.
 You could create a bundle for each with `webpack`, but that would put two different copies of `react` in the browser memory and you would spend double the bandwidth and processing time fetching and parsing them.

 The ideal solution would be making both portlets share the same `react` copy.
 This way not only you optimize bandwidth, CPU and RAM, but also make sure that both portlets call the same `react` thus minimizing the possibility of issues arising when mixing different versions of the same framework in one single HTML page.

 So, how do you do that?
-That's when npm bundler imports come to the rescue!
+That's where npm bundler imports come to the rescue!

-## What are npm bundler imports
+## What are npm bundler imports?

 > Simply put, npm bundler imports are a way of diverting standard npm module imports from one portlet to another.

 As we said above, if you deployed two portlets `A` and `B` using `webpack`, each one would have its own copy of `react`.
-By default, our npm bundler, mimicks that behavior but, because we don't bundle things in a single `.js` file, but deploy them as AMD modules, it namespaces each `react` with the name of its owner portlet, thus, without configuring anything else, you would deploy `A$react` and `B$react`.
+By default, our npm bundler mimics that behavior but, because we don't bundle things in a single `.js` file, but deploy them as AMD modules, it namespaces each `react` with the name of its owner portlet, thus, without configuring anything else, you would deploy `A$react` and `B$react`.

 ### So, how do we change this into the ideal situation (one single `react` to rule them all)?